WGRF currently has five sources of funds that are used to invest in Western Canadian field crop research.

 For more information on changes to the wheat and barley check-offs, please contact your provincial wheat and/or barley commission.

-In 1981, the federal government turned over nine million producer dollars from the discontinued Prairie Farm Assistance Act (PFAA).This funding became the base of the Endowment Fund.
+In 1981, the federal government turned over nine million producer dollars from the discontinued Prairie Farm Assistance Act (PFAA).This funding became the base of the Research Fund.

-Valued at over $120 million, the WGRF Endowment Fund is large enough to have a significant impact on western Canadian agriculture.
-Research expenditures via the Endowment Fund provide WGRF with an opportunity to enhance the profitability and sustainability of producers in western Canada.
+Research expenditures via the Research Fund provide WGRF with an opportunity to enhance the profitability and sustainability of producers in western Canada.

 Third Party Funding

-WGRF administers programs within Agriculture and Agri-Food Canada’s Growing Forward program framework (Cluster 1: April 2010 to March 2013) and (Cluster 2: April 1, 2013 to March 31, 2018).
+WGRF administers programs within Agriculture and Agri-Food Canada’s Canadian Agricultural Partnership.
 Under this Program, WGRF acts as an administrator and treats third party funds as revenue, prior to payments to participating research institutions.